matiasraisanen/food-fight/README.md

 The application has an automated CI/CD-pipeline using [Github actions](https://github.com/features/actions).

-Every tagged release on Github will launch a [deployment](./.github/workflows/deploy.yaml).
+Every tagged release on Github will launch a [deployment](./.github/workflows/deploy.yaml) to AWS.
 The pipeline can also be run manually, using a workflow dispatch.

 ## How it works?